 Students who are fully funded by the DTP have the freedom to choose their project supervisors and research direction.
 Students should be aware that if their proposed supervisor has several interested students, or is already at capacity, they may need to keep in mind an alternative research supervisor that could oversee their proposed work, whether in the same or a different research group.
 Again, the DTP website is an important tool to use while navigating this process.

-By Friday week 1 of HT - 19th January 2024 students will submit either a list of potential research questions and preferred supervisors or an abstract that outlines their intended research project
+By Friday week 1 of HT - 19th January 2024 students will submit either a list of potential research questions and preferred supervisors (all students must have two or more supervisors)